 Ever wondered what detoxing is like?
 Imagine a toilet bowl lined with weeks of dirt and muck.
 Simply spraying the water jet won’t make much of a difference.
 What you need is a more potent substance that essentially breaks down the hold of dirt and helps you to clean the bowl easily.
 You take a toilet cleaner, douse the bowl with it, leave it for a while, and flush it out.
 Got a sparkly clean and hygienic toilet?

 That’s pretty much what detox is.
-Detoxification is the opposite of depositing toxin waste in your body.
+Substance Abuse detoxification is the opposite of depositing toxin waste in your body.
 Your body naturally runs a cleansing mechanism to clear away all the harmful chemicals and metallic substances that may damage your body.

 Why is Detox Necessary?